-Internationally COVID 19 has exacerbated many of the teaching stressors.
+Internationally, COVID 19 has exacerbated many of the teaching stressors.
 These may include the demands of online delivery of lessons, fluctuations in their teaching environment, necessity for adaption to unknown technological based pedagogies and unplanned lesson delivery.

 Teachers have become frontline workers in many schools around the world creating even more uncertainty and anxiety.

-Teachers are often asked to adapt to changes, but how well they cope in changing stressful situations is in part determined by their belief that the change is necessary and significant.
+They are often asked to adapt to changes, but how well they cope in changing stressful situations is in part determined by their belief that the change is necessary and significant.
 Whether they resist or support changes in their environment is largely reliant on these beliefs.
 (Kin & Kareem, 2018)

 In 2020, teachers were unable to resist massive changes to how they delivered lessons and in some teaching situations experienced inadequate support to do so.
 The uncertainty, and lack of corroborating evidence from peers or reliable research, that a range of new technology would be appropriate for their students, created the perfect storm of stressors.

 Many dance teachers felt they were less effective teachers implementing these new technologies than they were in a face-to-face delivery experiencing ‘technostress’.
 This lack of confidence and belief went a long way towards placing undue stress on dance teachers who were, in many cases, already struggling with the demands of the job.